davidegironi/dentned/README.md

 It's a complete **open source** solution to manage you clinic.

-You can trace your patient, treatments, scheduling appointments, doing reports, and billing managment.
+You can trace your patient, treatments, scheduling appointments, doing reports, and billing management.
 It features a client-server architecture.

 ## Download